Cat-Lord/react-examples/README.md

 #### react-hooks-with-typescript
 In this project we take a look on how to create react project with typescript and implement a simple application which displays a carousel based on [React conference of 2018](https://github.com/ryanflorence/react-conf-2018).
 This carousel has built-in animated timer and play/pause, next and previous slide controls.

+#### Fishing evidence
+A full-fledged project using the (Java backend)[https://github.com/Cat-Lord/fishing-evidence].
+I use different technologies and will see how well each one fits.
+See README of fishing-evidence for more info.